 Terminology and phrases

 A lot of mortgage-related phrases get thrown around here, and it doesn’t help that many of them are in Dutch.
+We want to help you to understand the terminology and phrases that are widely used when talking about mortgages for internationals in the Netherlands.
 We’ve deciphered the most common terms to help you with your research.

 A type of mortgage (annuïteitenhypotheek) in which monthly payments amount to the same level and interest payments decline over time.
 Compare different types of mortgages.

 The costs involved in securing a mortgage.
 See our closing fees tool.

 Cooling-off period / cancellation clause